-- 1. Review of nationally standardized test scores such as ACT, SAT, ACCUPLACER, ASSET, COMPASS, GED, etc. (Testing must have been completed within the past 3 years.) - 2.
-Analysis of high school or college transcripts, including coursework completed and grade point average; and developmental and/or previous college coursework completed. - 3.
-If 1 and 2 are not available or do not meet the course placement requirements, additional placement testing may be required.
+- Review of nationally standardized test scores such as ACT, SAT, ACCUPLACER, ASSET, PSAT, GED, etc. (Testing must have been completed within the past 3 years.) - 2.
+Analysis of high school and/or college transcripts, considering coursework completed and grade point average. - 3.
+On-campus ACCUPLACER testing.
+If standardized test scores or transcripts are not available or do not meet the course placement requirements, additional placement testing may be required.
 The colleges administer ACCUPLACER for course placement and admission into select degree and certificate programs.
 ACCUPLACER is a placement test used to determine students' skill levels in reading, English, and math, and assists in placing students in the appropriate courses.
 Students may sign up to take ACCUPLACER by calling the college of their choice.
 There is no charge for the first test.
-Additional ACCUPLACER information, free resources, and sample test questions are available at https://accuplacer.collegeboard.org/students.

-4. ACCUPLACER ESL testing of students for whom English is not their first language.
-This test consists of 4 multiple choice sections: Language Use, Listening,

-Reading, and Sentence Skills.
+Additional ACCUPLACER information, free resources, and sample test questions are available at https://accuplacer.collegeboard.org/students. - 4.
+ACCUPLACER ESL testing of students for whom English is not their first language.
+This test consists of 4 multiple choice sections: Language Use, Listening, Reading, and Sentence Skills.
 Grading is based on a scale of 20 to 120 points.
-The results will determine whether the student will:

-- begin academic course work;

-- begin a combination of academic courses and ESL classes; or

-- begin only ESL classes.
+The results will determine whether the student will: - begin academic course work; - begin a combination of academic courses and ESL classes; or - begin only ESL classes.